-Another part of keeping your people engaged and motivated is keeping them in the know.
+Another part of keeping your people engaged and motivated during a crisis is keeping them in the know.
 Update regularly with facts and give people clear direction on what is required from them.
 Try to develop a drumbeat so that people know when they should expect information.
 At Lane4, for example, we send around an update shortly after the government’s press conference each day.

 3. Build support networks

 In a crisis, trust is more important than ever.
 You need to reassure people that you have their interests at heart.
 This includes your customers as well, not just your employees